 Optical spectrometers have a wide range of applications across physics, chemistry, and biology.
 You can use them to measure the transmission, reflection, scattering, or absorption of light on a sample as well as electroluminescence or photoluminescence from an emitter.
 Each of these measurements can reveal a large amount of information about the material or structure in question, whether that be a thin film, a 2D material, a chemical or electrochemical solution, a living cell or other biological material, or a distant star.

-Characterisation of LEDs, Lasers, and More
+Characterization of LEDs, Lasers, and More

-Characterising light sources with an spectrometer is simple and easy, providing that your optical spectrometer operates in the desired range.
+Characterizing light sources with an spectrometer is simple and easy, providing that your optical spectrometer operates in the desired range.
 The Ossila USB Spectrometer can measure the spectrum of light from the UV-A band to the near infrared.

 (Anti)reflection Coating Efficiency Measurements